bbbbbr/megaduck-info/README.md

   - Different serial link port connector shape

 Programming:
  - No Boot ROM
  - Cartridge Boot Logo: not present on Mega Duck
  - Cartridge Header data: not present on Mega Duck
    - Checksum header: not present on Mega Duck. **Do not apply checksum to ROM** after building as on the Game Boy
  - Program Entry Point: `0x0000` (on Game Boy: `0x0100` )
  - Display registers address and flag definitions: Some changed (details below)
+ - VRAM data:
+   - The user program should clear it before use.
+   - For Handhelds: since a boot ROM does not run on startup it means Tile Map and Pattern data are not cleared and will have (consistent) random data.
+    - For Laptop models: The System ROM will not clear VRAM before launching a user program from the system menu.
+The font patterns left in VRAM on program startup can be used to tell the difference between the Super Quique (Spanish) and Super Junior (German) laptop models.
+See [example code](https://github.com/bbbbbr/megaduck_laptop_gbdk_examples/blob/main/megaduck_keyboard/src/megaduck_model.c).
   - Audio registers address and flag definitions: Some changed (details below)
   - MBC ROM bank switching register address: `0x0001` (many Game Boy MBCs use `0x2000 - 0x3FFF`)
     - TODO: Laptop model system ROM